VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

-## Including Custom Cells in OpenLANE
+## Including Custom Cells in OpenLane

 To integrate custom cells into OpenLANE effectively, follow these initial configuration steps: